parekhparth/SimpleJavaWS/README.md

 # Simple Java Web Service Template
 * This is a Java web service template which uses distributed cache over persistent data store (MongoDB in this case).
 * It's an ideal framework to scale read heavy web applications.
-* Current implementation uses MongoDB as the persistent storage and can support Memcached or Couchbase for distributed caching and EhCache for local caching.
+* Current implementation uses MongoDB as the persistent storage and, can support Memcached or Couchbase for distributed caching and EhCache for local caching.
 * Cache invalidation happens during update.
 * The Java WS framework is mostly servlet web services hosted on Apache Tomcat container.
-* The same WAR can be run across a pool of different tomcat containers.

 # Technologies and Frameworks used
 * __Spring Framework (for DI)__